TormodLandet/raschii/documentation/theory.rst

    Unblended stream function velocities near the free surface.
-Fenton wave and FentonAir solution for wave height 12m, depth 200 m and wave length 100 m with an fifth order stream function and a 100 m air layer thickness above the still water height.
+Fenton wave and FentonAir solution for wave height 12m, depth 200 m and wave length 100 m with a fifth order stream function and a 100 m air layer thickness above the still water height.
 Produced by ``python3 demos/plot_wave.py Fenton+FentonAir 12 200 100 -N 5 -a 100 -b 0 -v --ymin 150 --ymax 250``.

 To combat these problems the two stream functions are blended together.
-The stream function in the water domain is left entirely undisturbed, but from the free surface up to ``z = d = air.blending_height + wave.depth`` the stream function in the water is smoothly transitioned into the the stream function in the air.
+The stream function in the water domain is left entirely undisturbed, but from the free surface up to ``z = d = air.blending_height + wave.depth`` the stream function in the water is smoothly transitioned into the stream function in the air.
 The blending height can be set to a different value than the height of the air layer—by default it is the same as twice the wave height.
 The results can be seen in the figure below.
-The resulting velocity field is exactly divergence free since the blending is done to create a new stream function from which the velocities are calculated.
+The resulting velocity field is exactly divergence-free since the blending is done to create a new stream function from which the velocities are calculated.

 .. math::